 Also, check with your state’s laws to find out whether you’ll need to show proof of registration in order to get car insurance from one of these companies.
 Rules vary by state, although in most cases, you’ll need to get insured first.

 Consequences of driving uninsured

-The consequences of driving without insurance are serious.
+Although that’s not ideal, the consequences of driving without insurance are serious.
 If you get caught driving without it, you could face fines, car impoundment and even jail time if it’s not your first offense.
 Additionally, undocumented immigrants may face deportation.

-Laura emphasizes the importance of insured driving;
+Laura emphasizes the importance of insured driving:

 “Until you’re licensed and insured, it’s illegal to drive, so don’t risk it.
 Having coverage protects you from an accident that’s caused by you or another driver.
 New drivers pay relatively high car insurance premiums; however, as you get more time behind the wheel and maintain a clean driving history, your rates should come down.”

 Driving without insurance also isn’t worth the financial risk.
 If you don’t have insurance, you are responsible for paying the cost of a claim entirely out-of-pocket.
 Accidents often cause thousands of dollars worth of damage, and if that money is coming out of your savings account, it could put you in debt.

 Informed Immigrant, a digital hub and network for the undocumented immigrant community in the United States, has a state-by-state directory of resources for immigrants during the coronavirus crisis.